 S30 precursor Udell 22 for Lake Michigan

 After the first ideas and sketches are displayed at the Stockholm boat show in the winter of 1969, Sven Ejdestam and Göta Segelsällskap proceed.
-At the Swedish Sailing Covention in Malmö in 1970, they propose the development of a well-sailing family boat based on the square metre boat rule.
+At the Swedish Sailing Convention in Malmö in 1970, they propose the development of a well-sailing family boat based on the square metre boat rule.
 The Swedish Sailing Association gets things going with a donation of a thousand Swedish kroner.

 S30 as seventies compromise

 For the windy waters of shallow Lake Michigan with short and steep waves, he designed a boat measuring 11 x 2 m with a raised freeboard and a long cabin.
 In 1963, this became the American Udell 22 Onedesign.
 In 1967, Reimers revised his plans for GRP series production with a slightly raised cabin.
-It is obvious that Reimers used this concept to develop the S30 with an a little higher deckhouse.
-Even the windshield-like splash cap at the end of the stretched structure appears in his new design.
+It is obvious that Reimers used this concept to develop the S30 with a little higher deckhouse.
+Even the windshield-like splash cap at the end of the stretched structure appears in his S30 design.

 The drawings reveal another Reimer feature, namely the mast standing on the cabin roof.
-The pressure is distributed downwards into the boat via two bulkheads.
+The pressure is distributed into the boat via two bulkheads.
 Reimers had previously implemented this solution on many of his square metre boats and large boats such as Agneta.
 It saves space below deck, which is interesting on narrow boats.
-Also, the solution avoids common leakages with, water getting down the mast into the boat.
+Also, the solution avoids common leakages with water getting down the mast into the boat.

-The respected Neglinge yard near Stockholm builds the first boat in 1971 and molds were made for series production at the Fisksätra Varv in Västervik.
+Neglinge yard near Stockholm builds the first boat in 1971 and molds were made for series production at the Fisksätra Varv in Västervik.

 The boat is initially delivered with a shaft and later with the then new Saildrive 100 S drive from Volvo Penta.
 With the separate rudder, which is guided by a skeg over the entire length, Reimers tries to get his design recognized as an square metre boat.
 The Square metre boat rule requires that the rudder is guided along its entire length at the front.
 However, this meant the keel, which is why the trick ultimately didn’t work.
 The skeg was soon shortened – and some long-time S30 sailors later removed it entirely in favor of a free-standing rudder.